-My favorite childhood memories are from the holiday season and our family traditions.
-I have so many good memories from my childhood, and now that I am a mom, I realize the effort, time, and money my parents put into giving us memorable holidays.
-Now that I have my own family, I want Caleb to experience the same happiness I did as a child.
+My favorite childhood memories are from the holiday season.
+Growing up, my parents always made sure that my brother and I had memorable holidays.
+They did it by establishing annual traditions that started in November and extended all the way to mid-January.
+Now that I am a mom, I realize the effort, time, and money my parents put into giving my brother and me unforgettable holidays.
+And now that I have my own family, I want Caleb to experience the same happiness I did as a child.

 Since our first holiday season together, Nick and I started a few traditions which we still celebrate seven years later.
 Once Caleb was born, it became even more significant for us to have family traditions we can celebrate with him as well.
-Over the years, we have added new things we enjoy as a family, and I’m sure some of them will change over time.
-However, the one thing we have kept consistent is making sure our little one enjoys this time of the year as much as we did when we were kids.
+Over the years, we have added new things we can enjoy as a family, and I’m sure some of them will change over time as Caleb grows older.
+However, the one thing we have done consistently is making sure our little one enjoys this time of the year as much as we did when we were kids.

 Decorating the House and the Christmas Tree.

-Usually, we decorate the tree and our home the weekend after Thanksgiving.
+Usually, we decorate our Christmas tree and home the weekend after Thanksgiving.
 For a couple of years now, we set up two Christmas trees.
 We put up one in our bedroom, which gets different themed decorations every year.
 Last year it was elf themed and this year we did candy cane!

 Our main tree, which we put in the family room, gets decorated with all of our meaningful ornaments (more on this later on the post.)
-Caleb loves listening to the stories behind them, and he really enjoys helping to decorate the house.
+Caleb loves listening to the stories behind them.
 Last year, my Father-in-Law gifted him a village and a train to put under the tree.
 While they take a couple of hours to build and put together, it’s a fun thing to do as a family.

-We spend a few hours putting on ornaments and decorating the mantle while we listen to Christmas music and drink hot cocoa.
+We spend a few hours decorating the mantle and the tree while listening to Christmas music and drinking hot cocoa.

 Visiting Christmas Lights Displays

-This is something Nick and I started doing during our first holiday season together.
+Nick and I started doing this during our first holiday season together.
 For six years in a row, we visited a drive-through lights display at one of our local National Parks.
-We’d put on our PJs and slippers before heading on a 3.5 miles drive through amazing Christmas lights exhibits.
+We used to put on our PJs and slippers before heading on a 3.5 miles drive through amazing Christmas lights exhibits.

-Last year, however, we decided to visit the lights display at a different park that has walking paths instead.
-Caleb LOVED it, so this year we are taking him there instead of driving.
-He really loved being able to interact with the exhibitions, and while it was cold, we still had a great time.
+Last year, however, we decided to visit the lights’ exhibition at a different park that has walking paths instead.
+Caleb LOVED it, so this year we are taking him there again instead of driving.
+He really loved being able to interact with the displays, and while it was cold out, we still had a great time.

-The following year, we decided we wanted unique photos taken at an outdoor location or in our home.
-So now, we schedule a photo session in November and get a family photoshoot done.
-I love that our holiday cards are unique, and the photos are taken at meaningful places for us.
-I also love that holiday cards are great keepsakes, so every year I keep a few that I add to Caleb’s memories box and our yearly scrapbook.
+The following year, when Caleb was almost three, we decided we wanted unique photos taken at an outdoor location or in our home.
+Since then, we now schedule a photo session in November and get a family photoshoot done.
+I love that now our holiday cards are unique, and the photos are taken at meaningful places for us.
+I also love that holiday cards are great keepsakes, so every year I keep a few that I add to Caleb’s keepsake box and our yearly scrapbook.